wangchning/vocabulary/Vocabulary.md

 ### obligation
 - When teachers assign homework, students usually feel an obligation to do it.

+### office
+If you have an office job, it means that you go to work in an office, or a professional business place, every day.
+- Barack Obama has planned an ambitious second term in office.

 ### oppress
 - When I heard that the government had oppressed the workers, I supressed my angers.